Independence of l-adic representations of geometric Galois groups: Fundamental groups: finiteness properties and ramification

 Clearly our notion of divisor tameness implies that of \cite{kerzschmidt}.
 For the converse we follow closely the argument in \cite[Thm.~4.4]{kerzschmidt} proof of (ii)$\Rightarrow$(iii) though with different references.
 Let $w$ be a valuation of $E$ that is trivial on $k$ and denote by $v$ its restriction to $K$.
 Let $\overline S$ be a normal compactification of $S$, which exists by the theorem of Nagata \cite{Luetkebohmert}.
 By \cite[Prop.~6.4]{Vaquie}, there exists a blow-up $\overline S'$ of $\overline S$ with center outside $S$ such that $v$ is the valuation of a codimension $1$ point $s\in \overline S'$.
 By normalization, we may further assume that $\overline S'$ is normal.
 Both operations, blow-up and normalization, do not affect $S$, and so we may take for $\overline S$ a normal compactification of $S$ that contains a codimension $1$ point $s$ with valuation $v=v_s$.
-Because $E=k(\overline T)$, we have $w=v_{t}$ for some codimension $1$ point of $T$ above $s$.
 But then the divisor tameness of \cite{kerzschmidt} implies that $w/v$ is at most tamely ramified. \end{Rem}

-The following result is a variant of parts of \cite[Thm.~4.4]{kerzschmidt}: \begin{Prop} Let $k,S,T,K,E,f$ be as in Definition~\ref{ramif-def}.
+The following result is a variant of parts of \cite[Thm.~4.4]{kerzschmidt}: \begin{Prop} Let $k,S,T,K,E,f, \ell$ be as in Remark~\ref{divtame-rem}.
 Then the following hold: \begin{enumerate}\advance\itemsep by -.4em \item The cover $T/S$ is curve-tame if and only if the extension $E/K$ is divisor tame. \item Suppose $E/K$ is Galois.
-Then the cover $T/S$ is curve-$\ell$-tame if and only if the extension $E/K$ is divisor $\ell$-tame. \item If $S$ is an open subscheme of a regular projective scheme $\overline S$ such that $D=\overline S\setminus S$ is a NCD, then both conditions from (b) are equivalent to $T/S$ being $\ell$-tame. \end{enumerate} The assertions (a)--(c) extend in an obvious manner to profinite covers. \end{Prop} \begin{proof} In light of Remark~\ref{divtame-rem}, part (a) of the proposition follows directly from the equivalence (i)$\Leftrightarrow$(ii) in \cite[Thm.~4.4]{kerzschmidt}.
+Then the cover $T/S$ is curve-$\ell$-tame if and only if the extension $E/K$ is divisor $\ell$-tame. \item If $S$ is an open subscheme of a regular projective scheme $\overline S$ such that $D=\overline S\setminus S$ is a NCD, then both conditions from (b) are equivalent to $T/S$ being $\ell$-tame. \end{enumerate} The assertions (a)--(c) extend in an obvious manner to profinite covers. \end{Prop} \begin{proof} By Remark~\ref{divtame-rem}, part (a) of the proposition follows directly from the equivalence (i)$\Leftrightarrow$(ii) in \cite[Thm.~4.4]{kerzschmidt}.

 For the proof of (b), suppose first that $T/S$ is curve-$\ell$-tame and assume that $E/K$ is not divisor $\ell$-tame.
 By (a) we know that $E/K$ is divisor tame.
 So let $w$ be a valuation of $E$ at which $E/K$ is not divisor $\ell$-tame.
 Denote by $K_1\subset K_2\subset E$ extensions of $K$ such that $E/K_1$ is totally ramified (and Galois) at $w$ and $K_2/K_1$ is of prime degree $\ell'\neq\ell$.
 As in Remark~\ref{divtame-rem}, there exists a normal compactification $\overline S$ of $S$ and a codimension $1$ point $s$ of $\overline S\setminus S$ that has a preimage $t$ in the normalization $\overline T$ of $\overline S$ in $E/K$ with $v_t=w$.
 We define $T_i,\overline T_i$, $i=1,2$, as the normalizations of $S$ or $\overline S$ in $K_i/K$, respectively.
 We claim that $T/T_1$ is curve-$\ell$-tame.